JhaAkansha/MediNexus/README.md

 # MediNexus
 This is an application to allow smooth communication between doctors and patients.
+There is a different dashboard for patints as well as doctors.
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).